Mature Masculine

 Signs of the Doormat shadow:

-• You swallow truth to keep peace.
+• We swallow truth to keep peace.

-• You call fear "kindness" or "patience."
+• We call fear "kindness" or "patience."

 The Doormat tells himself he's being loving, but underneath lies fear of conflict, rejection, or his own anger.